How to Stop Debt Collection Calls

 What Not to Do When a Debt Collector Calls

-- Don’t agree that the debt is yours.
-Ask for written validation first.
-Agreeing to the debt limits your chances to dispute it.
+- Don’t confirm that the debt is yours.
+Ask for written validation from the collector first.
+Agreeing to the debt limits your chances for a dispute.

-- Don’t use hostile language — the call is likely being recorded and could come up if the debt lands in court.
+- Don’t use hostile language.
+The call is likely being recorded.
+Aggressive language could damage your case if the call is reviewed in court.

 How a Debt Management Plan Can Stop Collection Calls

-For openers, the Federal Trade Commission recommends avoiding for-profit credit-repair companies.
-Instead, seek a nonprofit debt-counseling service, one accredited by the National Foundation for Credit Counseling or the Financial Counseling Association of America such as InCharge Debt Solutions.
+If you’re interested in going this route, be sure to contact a nonprofit debt-counseling service that’s accredited by either the National Foundation for Credit Counseling (NFCC) or the Financial Counseling Association of America (FCAA).